 The question “how to kill wild garlic weeds” can involve a number of suitable methods.

 Controlling wild garlic can be accomplished by hoeing during the winter and early spring to prevent new bulbs from forming.
-The bulbs of wild garlic may lay dormant in the soil for up to 6 years and nothing sprayed above ground level will penetrate and control wild garlic.
-Getting rid of wild garlic completely may take 3-4 years utilizing a combination of methods with hoeing as one option, especially in garden beds.
+The bulbs of wild garlic may lay dormant in the soil for up to six years and nothing sprayed above ground level will penetrate and control wild garlic.
+Getting rid of wild garlic completely may take three to four years utilizing a combination of methods with hoeing as one option, especially in garden beds.

 Wild garlic may also be pulled; however, the chance of bulbs being left in the soil minimizes the likelihood that wild garlic control has been attained.
 It is better to actually dig the bulbs out with a trowel or shovel.
 Again, this works well for smaller areas and gardens.